dse/date-time-utils/README.md

 argument.

 The third form of the command prints every date between and including the two dates you've specified.
+If DATE1 is earlier than DATE2, dates are printed in chronological order.
+If DATE1 is later than DATE2, dates are printed in reverse chronological order.

 Examples
 ========